ocetrac/ocetrac/docs/index.rst

    :target: https://anaconda.org/conda-forge/ocetrac

-| **Welcome to the documentation page for Ocetrac!** Ocetrac is a python package specifically designed to identify and track the evolution of extreme climatic events in gridded data.
-Here you will find instructions on how to install Ocetrac, use it's API, and contribute to future releases.
+| **Welcome to the documentation page for Ocetrac!**
+| Ocetrac is a python package specifically designed to identify and track the evolution of extreme climatic events in gridded data.
+Here you will find instructions on how to install ocetrac, use it's API, and contribute to future releases.

 .. toctree::
    :maxdepth: 1